nosarthur/nosarthur.github.io/_drafts/diamond-sutra.md

 tags: [buddhism]
 ---

-[Diamond sutra](https://en.wikipedia.org/wiki/Diamond_Sutra) is one of the most influential Buddhism canons in East Asia and the [Zen Buddhism](https://en.wikipedia.org/wiki/Zen) school.
+[Diamond sutra](https://en.wikipedia.org/wiki/Diamond_Sutra) (金刚经) is one of the most influential Buddhism canons in East Asia and the [Zen Buddhism](https://en.wikipedia.org/wiki/Zen) school.
 The Sixth and Last Patriarch of Zen Buddhism [Huineng (六祖慧能)](https://en.wikipedia.org/wiki/Huineng) (638-713 AD) reached his initial enlightenment by hearing one sentence in Diamond sutra (应无所住而生其心).

+The British Library has a copy [a printed book of diamond sutra dated in 868 AD](https://www.bl.uk/collection-items/the-diamond-sutra).
+The whole script can be viewed there.

 Its most popular Chinese version was translated by the legendary Buddhist monk [Kumarajiva](https://en.wikipedia.org/wiki/Kum%C4%81raj%C4%ABva) (344–413 AD).
 And my translation is based on Kumarajiva's version.
-I will not give literal translations but only the main ideas.
+I will not give literal translations and effort is made to make the translation simple and concise.
-Famous sentences will be in bold font.
+Famous sentences will be in bold font and tranlated in full.

 There are two difficulties in the translation